Sienci-Labs/Resources/gsender/gs-feedback.md

 ### Connects but status says Disconnected

-If your machine connects on a COM port successfully but the machine status still says "Disconnected" then this is not an issue with gSender.
-Connecting in the top-left only indicates a USB connection has been made successfully, meanwhile the machine status box indicates whether gSender has been able to recognize the CNC machine.
-Your control board may have a faulty connection: gSender looks for the standard grbl response and boards that are loose or have become corrupted won't emit this response, if this is the case you can contact our support if you have a CNC from Sienci Labs or contact your own manufacturer's support for instructions on fixing your machine.
+If your machine connects on a COM port successfully but the machine status says "Disconnected" then this is not an issue with gSender.
+A 'Disconnected' status means that gSender isn't able to recognize your CNC even though it can see it.

 ![](/_images/_gsender/_issues/gs_is_cm_connect-disconnect.jpg){.aligncenter .size-medium}

+1. Check that you have the right settings for your board, for instance click Settings ➜ Baud rate where most boards use 115200.
+Also your machine might not be supported yet by gSender if it isn't using grbl or grblHAL or your manufacturer edited the core firmware too much.
+1. Your board may have a faulty connection.
+Try unplugging it then plugging back in, use a different USB cable, a different USB port on your computer, or plug the cable directly in if you were using a USB hub.
-1. Power off your machine, then use a non-conductive tool like a plastic utensil to push down on all 4 corners of your control board shield or Arduino.
+1. Your board might have other loose connections.
+Power off your machine, then use a non-conductive tool like a plastic utensil to push down on all 4 corners of your control board shield or Arduino.
 For the LongBoard you don’t need to open it, just flip it upside down and you’ll be able to access the Arduino through the slats on the bottom.
 Doing this will ensure that everything is fully plugged in since sometimes if the Arduino is slightly off the control board it can mess with its communication.
 ![](/_images/_gsender/_issues/gs_is_cm_push-uno.jpg){.aligncenter .size-medium}
-1. Re-flash your machine by following the instructions here: <a href="https://resources.sienci.com/wp-content/uploads/2021/07/gSender-Connected-but-No-Controls.pdf">gSender - Connected but No Controls</a>
-1. Your machine isn't supported yet by gSender: if your CNC isn't grbl-based or your manufacturer had edited grbl too much or is using a different flavour from the standard version it's likely that gSender won't be able to recognize or control your machine
+1. Your board might have corrupted firmware.
+Re-flash your board if it's a [LongBoard](https://resources.sienci.com/wp-content/uploads/2021/07/gSender-Connected-but-No-Controls.pdf), [SLB](https://resources.sienci.com/view/slb-firmware-flashing/), or by following your manufacturers instructions.
+1. At the least when you plug the board to your computer over USB you should hear a 'connection' sound from your computer.
+You should also see a new device appear under the Devices and Printers on your computer.
+If none of these are happening, then that means your computer isn't recognizing the board so you might want to look at drivers or getting further technical support.

 ### My CNC Profile is not listed